eloylp/decentra-chat/PAPER.md

 DC would make use of asymmetric cryptography for authentication, non repudiation and encryption of messages.
 [Hybrid encryption](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) modes will be encouraged for performance reasons.

 All the messages in DC are going to be public by nature.
 That doesn't mean everyone can read them.
-They will be encrypted with high cryptographic standards.
+They will be encrypted with strong cryptographic standards.

 A decentralized blockchain which backs messages could be studied in further iterations.
 The current design should take that possibility into account.
 At the time of this write, the `message` will represent the main unit work among `peers`, which will be each application.

 With DC people will have true ownership regarding communications.
 It will introduce strong end to end encryption, non-repudiation and decentralization.
-The idea that each message would be signed by peers favours the use of DC for as an example, make deals and have a proof of acceptance of the involved parts, even if there is no internet.
+The idea that each message would be signed by peers favours the use of DC for, as an example, make deals and have a proof of acceptance of the involved parts, even if there is no internet.

 ## The protocol

 Following sections will explain the DC protocol.
 DC will use chat mechanics for communication, but will make use of the known [PGP](https://www.rfc-editor.org/rfc/rfc4880) standard for message payload compression, encryption, signing and authentication.
-This would also make DC able to import existing GPG keys already in use in many emails systems.
+This would also make DC able to import existing GPG keys already in use by many emails systems.

 ### Peer discovery (LAN)